-(Revised May 1, 2016)
+(Revised March 27, 2014)

-Actionable data, positive engagement, capacity building, shared accountability, and strategic partnerships all play an integral role in reducing chronic absence in your district.
-After assessing where you are across all five ingredients, think about the actions your district will take on its own and with the help of community partners.
-What are your next steps?
-Who is responsible for each task?
-When will each task be completed?
+Actionable data, positive messaging, capacity building, and shared accountability all play an integral role in reducing chronic absence in your district.
+While conducting the assessment across all four ingredients, think about the actions your district takes on its own, as well as whether you are making strategic use of community partnerships to advance your strategies.

-ACTIONABLE DATA What are Key Next Steps?
-Individuals or Groups Responsible Target Date Resources to Leverage 1.
-Attendance data is entered accurately on a daily basis for each student into an electronic database.
-2. Data on levels of chronic absence are calculated (ideally at least monthly) for our district as a whole as well as by grade, school, student sub-population and, if possible, by zip code.
-3. At least once a month, school site teams and a district team receive and use data on the current level of chronic absence overall, by school, and by grade.
+ACTIONABLE DATA Strength OK for Now Could Be Better Urgent Gap Don't Know How Do You Know?
+1. Attendance data is entered accurately on a daily basis for each student into an electronic database.
+2. Data on levels of chronic absence are calculated (ideally at least quarterly) for our district as a whole as well as by grade, school, student sub-population and, if possible, by zip code.
+3. At least once a month, school site teams and a district team receive data on the current level of chronic absence overall, by school, and by grade.
 School teams also receive a list of the students by grade who have missed 10% or more of school.
-4. Students and parents can access their own attendance data in a format that is easy to understand and shows them if the student is at risk due to chronic absence (ideally they can also track problematic academic performance or behavior that may be related to absences).
+4. Students and parents can access their own attendance data in a format that is easy to understand and shows them if the student is at risk due to chronic absence (ideally they can also track problematic academic performance or behavior that may be related to absences) 5.
+Data on chronic absence (and ideally other attendance measures) are publicly reported annually (if not more often) and available to families and community partners.

-POSITIVE ENGAGEMENT What are Key Next Steps?
-Individuals or Groups Responsible Target Date Resources to Leverage 1.
-Our district, from the Superintendent to our materials (flyers, handbook, back to school letters, etc.), clearly and consistently conveys messages about the importance of daily attendance and reducing absences in communications with parents and the general public, as well as other key stakeholders.
-2. High quality trainings and workshops are available throughout the year and in the home languages of families to help parents understand how to help their children succeed in school.
-These include explaining why attendance matters, how to access data on their children's attendance and performance, and what parents can do to ensure daily attendance.
-3. As soon as signs of chronic absence are detected, someone (from the school, district, community partner, health providers, volunteers, etc.) reaches out to the student and family in a positive way to let them know they were missed, to encourage improved attendance, and to identify needed supports.
+POSITIVE MESSAGING Strength OK for Now Could Be Better Urgent Gap Don't Know How Do You Know?
+1. The superintendent consistently and clearly stresses the importance of daily attendance in communications with parents and the general public, as well as other key stakeholders.
+2. Written materials from the district (parent handbook, flyers, back to school letters, etc. for all the major languages spoken in the district) explain how regular attendance and avoiding chronic absence is critical to success in school.
+3. As soon as signs of chronic absence are detected, someone (from the school, district, community partner, volunteer, etc.) reaches out to the student and family in a positive way to let them know they were missed and this is a potential problem, to encourage improved attendance, and to identify needed supports.
 Follow-up is pursued until contact is made.
-4. We recognize positive examples of students, families, teachers, schools, and community partners improving attendance and use these examples to inspire action and identify best practices.
+4. Schools and community partners (city government, businesses, parent organizations, social workers, healthcare providers, local service providers, clergy, etc.) build a positive culture of attendance through communications with families and attendance incentives.
+5. We recognize positive examples of students, families, teachers, schools, and community partners improving attendance and use these examples to inspire action.